History of Bridgeport, Connecticut: P.T. Barnum

-The Park City
+Expansion of parks

 The 4 acre of Washington Park in East Bridgeport were first set aside as a park in 1851 by William H. Noble and P. T. Barnum, with the land being deeded to the city in 1865.
 As the city rapidly grew in population, residents recognized the need for more public parks.
 In 1863, The Standard urged the creation of one or more public parks in the city and a movement to create a park along Long Island Sound and Black Rock Harbor began.
 By 1864, Barnum and other residents had donated approximately 35 acre to create Seaside Park, gradually increased to about 100 acre by 1884.
 In 1878, James W. Beardsley, a wealthy farmer, donated over 100 acres of hilly, rural land bordering on the Pequonnock River with a distant view of Long Island Sound to the city of Bridgeport on condition that "the city shall accept and keep the same forever as a public park...."
 In 1881, the city contracted Frederick Law Olmsted, famous for creating New York City's Central Park, to create a design for Beardsley Park.
 Olmsted described the existing land as "pastoral, sylvan and idyllic" and, in 1884, delivered his plan for a simple, rural park for the residents to enjoy: "[The land donated by Beardsley] is thoroughly rural and just such a countryside as a family of good taste and healthy nature would resort to, if seeking a few hours' complete relief from scenes associated with the wear and tear of ordinary town life....
 It is a better picnic ground than any possessed by the city of New York, after spending twenty million on parks....
 The object of any public outlay upon it should be to develop and bring out these distinctive local advantages, and make them available to extensive use in the future by large numbers of people."
 Bridgeport's parks were not all just for picnics and promenades.
 Newfield Park was the home of a minor league baseball team, the Bridgeport Orators who won their league's championship in 1904.
 Over time, more parks and attractions were added including 35 acre Beechwood Park, a zoo established in a portion of Beardsley Park and Pleasure Beach, home to a popular amusement park for many years.